-CGTC is proud to have an intercollegiate athletics program that features men's and women's basketball and cross country.
+CGTC is proud to have an intercollegiate athletics program that features Basketball, Club Cheer, Club Football, and Soccer.
 The Titans are members of the Division I National Junior College Athletic Association (NJCAA) and the Georgia Collegiate Athletic Association (GCAA).
-CGTC is also home to spirit squads.
+More information can be found online: